alvego/protected-wp-login/readme.txt

 Warning: Be careful if `sk` parameter is not specified, the login will not be possible, even if specifying the correct username and password.

-When logging in, without specifying the correct security key, the current php process freezes for a few seconds, which also complicates the brute-force and reduces the load on your server in case of attack.

 == Installation ==

 1. Upload `protected-wp-login` folder to the `/wp-content/plugins/` directory